Fiserv/global-currency-solutions/docs/use-our-apis.md

 ## Environments

 FX Solutions has different environments for client development and customer testing.
 For ease of use, only the testing environment will be available for prospective customers.
-If you are not a prospective customer, please <a href="https://www.carat.fiserv.com/en-us/contact/?utm_campaign=currency_content">contact us.
+If you are not a prospective customer, please <a href="https://www.carat.fiserv.com/en-us/contact/?utm_campaign=currency_content"> contact us to get started.

 ## Sandbox
 https://int.api.fiservapps.com